egosv/TwoPhase_postGWAS/README.md

 * twoPhaseGAS_1.05.tar.gz

 ### Sim2_PracticalScenario
 Contains the necessary codes and information to reproduce the results in Section 4 of the manuscript.
 The main code is "Realistic_Simulation.R" while files "Step_[1-4].R" contain the auxiliary functions with the details of each step.
-File "data_Realistic_R=1K_N=5K.RData" contains the exact information used in the simulation.
-On the other hand files "genetic_map_GRCh37_chr16.txt.gz" and "EUR.chr16.HERPUD1-CETP.genotypes.vcf.gz" can be used to generate a new set of replicates.
+These scripts rely on file "data_Realistic_R=1K_N=5K.RData", which containts the simulation resplicates, to fully reproduce the results from the manuscript.
+This file is available as Supplementary Data along with the manuscript.
+However, the file can be generated using script "Step_0_Data_generation.R", although the results will not be fully reproducible.
+Files "genetic_map_GRCh37_chr16.txt.gz" and "EUR.chr16.HERPUD1-CETP.genotypes.vcf.gz" can be used to generate such new set of replicates.

 ### App_NFBC66
 This folder contains detailed bash scripts and R codes that describe the analysis steps for the illustration on the North Finland